AdienDendra/architect-web/content.en/projects/bot-fishing.md

         const command = pesanText.toLowerCase();
 ```
-- `messages.upsert`: Event that trigger every time a new message arrives in the WhatsApp account.
+- `messages.upsert`: This event is triggered every time a new message arrives on the WhatsApp account.
+It captures interactions universally, regardless of the conversation source.
+The `remoteJid` parameter is dynamically extracted from the sender of commands such as `/cek` or `/spesies`.

 - `if (!m.message || m.key.fromMe) return;`: A Guard Clause.
 If the message is empty (e.g., system notifications) or if the message was sent by the bot’s own number, the function exits immediately (early return).